henriqueest/henriqueest.github.io/content/courses/nlim/nlim.markdown

 Nonlinear models (NLM) usually go back to obtaining some information about the relationship between variables Y and X. Such information is linked to different degrees of knowledge as
 - an analysis of a scatterplot of Y v.s.
 X
-- shape constraints of the function (to be monotone, to be sigmoid)
+- shape constraints of the function (monotone, sigmoid)
 - the solution of a differential equation supported by some principle or theory
 - the interpretation of its parameters.